 Human Rights and Human Diversity

-Human Rights & Human Diversity at Laurier Brantford
+Human Rights & Human Diversity at the Brantford Campus

 Our world is full of contradictions.
 Most countries accept international human rights obligations, yet violations and abuses occur everywhere.
 Globalization is making the world smaller, but individual countries are more diverse — culturally, linguistically, racially and religiously — than ever before.